WINCHESTER CITY HERITAGE TRAIL

 At end of college wall on right, turn right [College Walk].
 At end turn right [signpost St Cross].
 At end turn left through gap in railings continuing on footpath with stream on right.
 Straight on over road [signpost St Cross Hospital] on Clarendon Way.
 Ignore footbridge on right.
 Straight on through gate, over wooden footbridge then ahead to left of wall of St Cross [well worth a visit].
-Through gate, straight on through kissing gate, stream on right through two more gates to track.
+Straight on through two kissing gates, then with stream on right through two more gates to track.
 Straight on to Five Bridges Road.

 Route updated 26 July 2017

 |Two Chapels PT|